steshaw/nickel/spec/type-stystem/notes.md

 ### Several subtyping

-If we end up with invariance for subtyping, does it really make sense to burry instantiation into subtying?
+If we end up with invariance for subtyping, does it really make sense to bury instantiation into subtyping?
 Maybe we should rather have:

 1. A decidable, variant relation, for records and co.
 2. Instantiation, that is mostly invariant